sahiliamsso/docs/source/index.md

 help... even if you're not a coder, you can contribute!

 ###  oxd Client Software
-Gluu offers commercial client software to make securing applications easier.
+Gluu offers commercial client software, called [oxd](https://oxd.gluu.org), to make securing applications easier.
 Your application can use any client software that implements the open standards the Gluu Server supports.
-But you may want to consider using [oxd](https://oxd.gluu.org) for a few reasons:
+But you may want to consider using oxd for the following reasons:

 (1). oxd is super-easy and fun to use;